 People and wildlife, such as bears, are increasingly sharing space throughout Kamloops, so it’s important that we learn how to live with them harmoniously.
 One of the main reasons bears will enter neighbourhoods is because of mismanaged garbage.

 Keep Garbage Out of Reach

 Garbage is not healthy for bears.
 When bears learn that garbage means food, they come back to it again and again.

-- Store garbage & recycling indoors in a very sturdy shed or use a garbage bin bear clamp
+- Store garbage & recycling in a garage or very sturdy shed

 - Wait until 4:00 am on collection day to place your garbage on the curb